Food & Beverage Industry Standards

 Following a number of food safety related issues, there is no doubt for the need for food safety certification to enhance food safety, ensure consumer protection and to strengthen consumer confidence.
 The multiplicity of standards available, however, often made the process out of reach for many food suppliers.
 GFSI sets requirements for food safety schemes through a benchmarking process in order to improve cost efficiency throughout the food supply chain.

-What this means for many companies is that a single food safety audit is to be recognized by many multiple different retailers.
-NQA offers the following:
+What this means for many companies is that a single food safety audit will be recognized by multiple retailers.

-The registration process is the same for either program, but the FSSC 22000 program uses a prerequisite checklist for a much deeper dive into controls, records and methods, which does leads to a slight increase in auditing and reporting time (carefully read FSSC 22000 standard page for further details).
-But the basic audit process is the same two-step process:
+The certification processes for ISO 22000 and FSSC 22000 are similar.
+However, the FSSC 22000 program uses a prerequisite checklist for a much deeper dive into controls, records and methods, which does lead to a slight increase in auditing and reporting time.
+All our audits for food and beverage certification follow these three steps:

-Sometimes called a document review, but in food safety terms in consists of an in-depth review of an organizations food safety management system including; FSMS, HACCP plans, GMP’s, Prerequisite requirements, operational Prerequisite requirements, Recall plans, and food safety team activity.
-Also dependent on local and international regulations, you will be required to present details to the auditor for review and inclusion in the audit report.
+Sometimes called a document review, this step consists of an in-depth review of an organization's food safety management system, including FSMS, HACCP plans, GMPs, Prerequisite requirements, operational Prerequisite requirements, Recall plans and food safety team activity.
+Dependent on local and international regulations, you will be required to present details to the auditor for review and inclusion in the audit report.

 It is not unusual for the stage one visit to extend to multiple days dependent on the complexity of products and programs as the breakdown of audit time is looked at as a single entity and not a direct division of time between stage one and two activities.

-As a result of the stage one visit your auditor may recommend; proceeding to stage two with no further action, proceed under caution and after undertaking corrective action, or carry out a repeat of the stage one after addressing comprehensive list of issues identified during the audit.
+As a result of the stage one visit, your auditor may recommend proceeding to stage two with no further action, proceeding under caution and after undertaking corrective action or carrying out a repeat of the stage one after addressing a comprehensive list of issues identified during the audit.

 Sometimes called an assessment, this audit involves a real-world test of your food safety management system.
 Auditors will work directly with your team to verify that best practices are being followed at every step of the production chain.
 You can except to be reviewed for employee training and preparedness, HACCP procedures and more.

 Covering all processes, shift patterns and employees, your facility will be checked inside and out for compliance to the food safety standard/FSSC 22000 requirements.
-Your auditor will provide a comprehensive report on good practice, risks, non-conformances and provide valuable observations on improvement opportunities As a result of an successful assessment your auditor may recommend registration with or without the submission of corrective action dependent on findings.
+Your auditor will provide a comprehensive report on good practice, risks, non-conformances and provide valuable observations on improvement opportunities.
+As a result of a successful assessment your auditor may recommend registration with or without the submission of corrective action dependent on findings.

 The initial audit will allow us to verify the effectiveness of the scope defined by your application according to the activity you operate.

-In the other hand, you could also apply for a scope extension, and in this case this will be analysed independently based on risk.
-It may be conducted during a surveillance visit.
+If you apply for a scope extension, this will be analyzed independently based on risk and the review may be conducted during a surveillance visit.

 It should be noted that one unannounced visit is mandated for FSSC 22000 version 4.1.
 You can choose to have both surveillance audits unannounced, but initial and recertification activities will always be announced.